judithorvathsv/TreWish/README.md

 # Overview
 ## The Wish List Website allows users to:

-Create, edit, and delete items from their personal wish lists.
+- Create, edit, and delete items from their personal wish lists.
-View and interact with wish lists created by others, including purchasing items.
+- View and interact with wish lists created by others, including purchasing items.
-Keep track of purchased items via a shopping cart.
+- Keep track of purchased items via a shopping cart.
-Display statistics related to wish list creation and purchases.
+- Display statistics related to wish list creation and purchases.
-The tech stack includes:
+- The tech stack includes:

-Backend: ASP.NET, Entity Framework, MS SQL Server
+- Backend: ASP.NET, Entity Framework, MS SQL Server
-Frontend: React, TypeScript, Tanstack Router
+- Frontend: React, TypeScript, Tanstack Router

 # Installation

 ## Prerequisites

-Backend:
+**Backend:**

-.NET SDK installed.
+- .NET SDK installed.
-MS SQL Server setup for database.
+- MS SQL Server setup for database.
-Entity Framework tools installed for database migrations.
+- Entity Framework tools installed for database migrations.

-Frontend:
+**Frontend:**

-npm installed.
+- npm installed.

-# Challenges
+## Challenges

-State Management: Managing the state of the application (e.g., wish list items, shopping cart) on the frontend with React.
+- **State Management**: Managing the state of the application (e.g., wish list items, shopping cart) on the frontend with React.
-Database Design: Ensuring efficient tracking of purchased items and statistics.
+- **Database Design**: Ensuring efficient tracking of purchased items and statistics.
-Authentication Simulation: to simulate login without real authentication.
+- **Authentication Simulation**: To simulate login without real authentication.

-# Decisions
+## Decisions

-Backend Logic: ASP.NET was used for API endpoints due to its scalability and integration with Entity Framework.
+- **Backend Logic**: ASP.NET was used for API endpoints due to its scalability and integration with Entity Framework.
-Frontend Framework: React and TypeScript were used to ensure type safety and maintainable code.
+- **Frontend Framework**: React and TypeScript were used to ensure type safety and maintainable code.

-Sprint Goals
+## Sprint Goals

-Sprint 1: Set up routing and database schema, CRUID Sprint 2: Testing.
+1. **Sprint 1**: Set up routing and database schema, CRUD operations.
-Sprint 3: Frontend desing.
-Sprint 4: Refactoring
+2. **Sprint 2**: Testing.
+3. **Sprint 3**: Frontend design.
+4. **Sprint 4**: Refactoring.